instrumental-products/agent-os/instructions/create-spec.md

   <header>
     # Database Schema

-    This is the database schema implementation for the project detailed in @.agent-os/projects/YYYY-MM-DD-project-name/project.md
+    This is the database schema implementation for the spec detailed in @.agent-os/specs/YYYY-MM-DD-spec-name/spec.md

     > Created: [CURRENT_DATE]
     > Version: 1.0.0